Life peer: Life Peerages Act 1958

 The Life Peerages Act sanctions the regular granting of life peerages, but the power to appoint Lords of Appeal in Ordinary under the Appellate Jurisdiction Act was not derogated.
 The Act placed no limits on the number of peerages that the sovereign may award, as was done by the Appellate Jurisdiction Act.
-A peer created under the Life Peerages Act has the right to sit in the House of Lords, provided that they are at least 21 years of age, are not suffering punishment upon conviction for treason, and are a citizen of the United Kingdom, or of a member of the Commonwealth of Nations, and are a resident in the UK for tax purposes.
+A peer created under the Life Peerages Act has the right to sit in the House of Lords, provided that they are at least 21 years of age, are not suffering punishment upon conviction for treason, and are a citizen of the United Kingdom, of a member of the Commonwealth of Nations or of the Republic of Ireland, and are resident in the UK for tax purposes.

 Life baronies under the Life Peerages Act are created by the sovereign but, in practice, are only granted when proposed by the Prime Minister.

 Life peers created under the Life Peerages Act do not, unless they also hold ministerial positions, receive salaries.
-They are, however, entitled to an allowance of £361 for travel and accommodation for each day on which the peer "signs in" to the House, though the peer does not have to take part in the business of the House.
+They are, however, entitled to an allowance of £371 for travel and accommodation for each day on which the peer "signs in" to the House, though the peer does not have to take part in the business of the House.